SpiderRock/SpiderRock-Connect-SDK/SRConnect/MLink/README.md

 ### Key Features

+- **Auction Filtering**: Participants can filter auctions of interest with `UserAuctionFilter` messages, enhancing the relevance of AuctionNotice messages.
 - **Auction Notice Publication**: Notices are consolidated into a feed called `AuctionNotice`, which streams auctions in real-time.
 - **Auction Responses**: Participants can respond to auctions directly using `NoticeResponse` messages.
+- **Auction Notice Execution Report**: Participants can monitor their `NoticeResponse`.
-- **Auction Filtering**: Participants can filter auctions of interest with `UserAuctionFilter` messages, enhancing the relevance of AuctionNotice messages.
+- **Auction Cancel**: Participants can cancel their NoticeResponse directly using `NoticeCancel` messages.

 ### Message Types

+1. **UserAuctionFilter**: Allows responders to specify filters for the auctions they wish to receive notifications from `AuctionNotice`.
-1. **AuctionNotice**: A real-time feed of ongoing auctions available for clients to stream.
+2. **AuctionNotice**: A real-time feed of ongoing auctions available for clients to stream.
-2. **NoticeResponse**: Used by responders to participate in an auction.
+3. **NoticeResponse**: Used by responders to participate in an auction.
-3. **UserAuctionFilter**: Allows clients to specify filters for the auctions they wish to receive notifications from `AuctionNotice`.
+4. **NoticeExecReport**: Allows responders to get a execution report following their `NoticeResponse`.
+5. **NoticeCancel**: Allows responders to cancel their `NoticeResponse`.

 ## Integration with MLink API